 This tree has rather aristocratic associations (we call it posh) - but only because of its long lineage and its widespread use in horticulture for many centuries.
 We often sell these to English Heritage and the National Trust when they're restoring Tudor, Elizabethan or Mediaeval gardens.
 There's masses of evidence to show that Phillyrea was used extensively hundreds of years ago.
 The diarist John Evelyn (a keen gardener in the 17th century and contemporary of Samuel Pepys) writes of them frequently - as if they were then as common as box, yew and holly.
 What happened?
 They used to be so widespread and now they're rare.
 Garden historians are perplexed and so are we.

-Notable specimens are at Ickworth House (National Trust) in Suffolk, by the war memorial in Trumpington south of Cambridge, the Washington roundabout on the A24 in West Sussex and outside the church in Chideok in Dorset.
-Not sure the one in Billingshurst High Street could be described as notable in the conventional sense but it's full of character and I always find it the most enjoyable feature of any visit to Billingshurst.
+Notable specimens are at Ickworth House (National Trust - pictured) in Suffolk, by the war memorial in Trumpington south of Cambridge (pictured), the Washington roundabout on the A24 in West Sussex (pictured) and outside the church in Chideok in Dorset (not pictured).
+Not sure the one in Billingshurst High Street could be described as notable in the conventional sense but it's full of character and I always find that seeing it is the most enjoyable feature of any visit to Billingshurst.
 By the mini roundabout by the shopping centre.
+Another one pictured is by the mill pond near the sailing club in Emsworth (Hampshire)

 Propagated by us from cutting from a tree that once stood in the garden of Sedgewick Park in West Sussex.
 Sadly, lost in the Burns Night storm of 1991